jrhee17/armeria/PLAN.md

 - Merge order follows **builder call order** (“first wins” on duplicate method full name).
 - Route‑level duplicates still throw (unchanged).

-## Pooling Conclusions (Decorator Context)
+## Pooling Conclusions (Transcoding Service Context)
-- No pooling changes are needed just because the shared decorator is used for both `GrpcService` and standalone use.
+- No pooling changes are needed just because the shared service is used for both `GrpcService` and standalone use.
 - Request path:
   - Default (unpooled) aggregation avoids extra copies given current parsing uses `content.array()`.
   - Pooled aggregation would copy into a pooled `ByteBuf` and then copy again on `array()`, so no benefit